techneklept/codepath_prework/README.md

-# codepath_prework
-Implementation of the Light and Sound Memory Game for CodePath's Future Tech Launchpad pre-work assignment

 # Pre-work - *Memory Game*

 **Memory Game** is a Light & Sound Memory game to apply for CodePath's SITE Program.